someengineering/fixinventory/docs/source/getting_started/access_permissions.rst

 Full capabilities
 =================
-For production use where Cloudkeeper also clean up and validate tags the needed permission role is basically a PowerUser role that is locked down to not be able to create any resources or modify IAM settings.
+For production use - where Cloudkeeper also clean-up and validate tags - the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.

 The following three policies are needed for Cloudkeeper to run with full capabilities.